-- it draws on learning from other related review processes and increases compatibility with different review systems; and - it focuses on key learning identified through the review process which results in relevant recommendations and action to improve future practice, recorded in anonymised reports which are published by Boards. - 1.6.
-The guidance includes the following annexes: - Annex 1 contains a set of templates to assist in streamlining communication and reporting during the process of an adult practice review. - Annex 2 is an exemplar of terms of reference for an adult practice review. - Annex 3 demonstrates how the new review process can be used by Boards to ensure improved practice and systems are in place in circumstances of historic, organised and multiple abuse. - 1.7.
-The Welsh Government website provides the parallel guidance for child practice reviews along with a guide for organising and facilitating learning events. - 1.8.
-The development of these arrangements has been informed by extensive discussion, consultation, feed back and testing through workshops of stakeholders, and pilots of child practice reviews by several Boards.
+- it draws on learning from other related review processes and increases compatibility with different review systems; - it focuses on key learning identified through the review process which results in relevant recommendations and action to improve future practice, recorded in anonymised reports which are published by Boards. - 1.6.
+The guidance includes the following annexes: - Annex 1 contains a set of templates to assist in streamlining communication and reporting during the process of a child practice review. - Annex 2 is an exemplar of terms of reference for a child practice review. - Annex 3 demonstrates how the new review process can be used by Boards to ensure improved practice and systems are in place in circumstances of historic organised and multiple abuse. - 1.7.
+Accompanying the guidance is a set of training tools and materials supporting the child practice review arrangements^{2.} - 1.8.
+The development of these arrangements has been informed by extensive discussion, consultation, feedback and testing through workshops of stakeholders, and pilots of child practice reviews by several Boards.
 They have all made an invaluable contribution to developing the detail of the guidance.
-In addition, this version has been informed by the findings of an independent review undertaken on behalf of the Welsh Government by Cordis Bright, into the implementation of the child practice review framework
+In addition, this version has been informed by the findings of an independent review undertaken on behalf of the Welsh Government by Cordis Bright, into the implementation of the child practice review framework.

-2 &lt;u>http://gov.wales/topics/health/publications/socialcare/guidance1/safeguard12/?lang=en
+2 http://gov.wales/topics/health/publications/socialcare/guidance1/safeguard12/?lang=en